 Most common are fish curries, or chicken and prawn curries, spiced with cumin, coriander seeds, cardamom, ginger, and about a dozen other ingredients.

 The curries are sometimes spicy, but they seem to tone it down a bit for the tourists.
 I always asked for extra chilies and most times they provided me a unique chili paste.
 The Heritage Le Telfair made their chili paste in house, spiced with chilies, citrus, and vinegar.
 It was amazing, and white.
 I am used to seeing red or green chili paste.

 I am not generally a fan of smoked fish.
 I can handle smoked meats, but smoked fish is a little different.
 I didn’t want to say so to the Mauritians we met, though, because I felt my lack of interest in one of their national dishes, smoked marlin, would be seen as rude.
 It was offered at each breakfast at the Heritage Le Telfair, and graced many of their menus.
 I am almost convinced that smoked Marlin is served at all restaurants in Mauritius.

 Heart of Palm Salads

 This is another seemingly national dish of Mauritius, heart of palm.
 They serve it as a salad on its own, but it also graces many dishes as a garnish or side item.
 They would even top a curry with heart of palm.
 It’s impossible to travel to Mauritius without trying heart of palm.

 Now, we are really getting into my wheel house, the Indian inspired cuisine.
 A few of the street foods to eat in Mauritius involve dishes that reminded me of street food we ate in India, or even some of the Indian cuisine we’ve eaten in Malaysia.

 It’s a thick pancake-like bread, known as puri, and then spread with dholl, which Indian food lovers might recognize as “dahl,” which is generally a lentil.
 In Mauritius, the dholl is a ground yellow pea spread, that is topped with various chutneys and pickled vegetables.
-It’s the most common street food in Mauritius, and in particular, in the capital of Port Louis.
+It’s the most common Mauritius street food, in particular, in the capital of Port Louis.

 Now, even more than the dholl puri, I loved the farata, which reminded me a little of roti canai in Malaysia.
 It’s influenced by Indian paratha, a thick fried bread.
 The farata is also a very popular street food, but instead of including a smear of yellow pea paste, it is filled with various curries and chutneys.
 This made it a little more moist than dholl puri.
 I could eat Mauritian farata all day long!
 And, if you’re worried about prices in Mauritius, this kind of street food is easy to find in Port Louis, and cheap too!

 We learned while traveling in the Maldives that tuna is ubiquitous.
-It’s in almost ever local Maldivian dish.
+It’s in almost every local Maldivian dish.
 And, it seemed similar in Mauritius.
 Although it’s possible to find tuna curries in Mauritius, just like in the Maldives, what I enjoyed was all of was the fresh tuna as it was prepared at Heritage Resorts.
 At their Asian-fusion restaurant, Gin-Ja, I ate amazing tuna tartare.
 And, I ate a fresh, citrusy tuna carpaccio (twice) at Le Palmier.
 Of course, it was topped with heart of palm, making it feel a lot more local.

 We ate well during our week in Mauritius.
-And, there are loads more foods to eat in Mauritius, but these stood out.
+And, there are loads more Mauritius food and drink options, but these stood out.
 We also ate a good amount of French inspired cuisine at Heritage Resorts, and more different kinds of street food on our food tour in Port Louis.
 But, tracking down these must eat Mauritius dishes is a good place to start.

 We were hosted by Heritage Resorts during our holiday in Mauritius, but all tasty yummy sounds about what there is to eat in Mauritius are, as always, my own.